Planning a Mui Ne kitesurfing trip? Here’s everything you need to know.

 - The wind and water conditions are much more mellow at the beginning of the day, so that’s the ideal time for you to take your lessons.

 - If you’ve already got some kiting experience but you’re not 100% confident on your own, you can always book yourself in for a 1 hour refresher course, then you’ll have an instructor giving you pointers and keeping an eye on you while you get comfortable on the water.

-There are TONS of kitesurfing schools in Mui Ne to choose from, but based on our own personal experiences, the following are the ones that we confidently recommend to you guys, as we know the owners and instructors personally:
+There are TONS of kitesurfing schools in Mui Ne to choose from, but based on our own personal experiences, there are only 2 that we confidently recommend to you guys, as we know the owners and instructors personally:

 C2Sky Kite Center

 Having recently celebrated their 10 year anniversary, C2Sky is one of the longest standing kite schools on the beach.
 Not only do they enjoy the biggest beachfront of any of the schools in town, but they’re also the only IKO certified school in Mui Ne- so you can be sure their instructors teach to the highest standards.